End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Characterization of Regression via Weighted Average

 Similarly to linear regression, the local linear regression function can be alternatively represented as the minimizer of a weighted squared deviation:

 The local linear estimator can therefore be viewed as solving a localized version of the weighted least squares problem, where weights adapt to the target $x$ through a kernel mechanism.

 These characterizations establish a unifying framework in which both linear and local linear regression estimate the conditional mean through weighted minimization of squared deviations.
 The nature of the weight function $w(x; X)$, whether globally defined or locally adaptive, determines the behavior and flexibility of the estimator.

-This perspective motivated the development of \f regression \citep{mull:19:6}, which generalizes classical regression techniques to settings with metric space-valued outputs.
+This weighting perspective motivated the development of \f regression \citep{mull:19:6}, which generalizes classical regression techniques to settings with metric space-valued outputs.
 Specifically, linear regression extends naturally to global \f regression, while local linear regression corresponds to local \f regression.
 These extensions are achieved by replacing Euclidean distances with general metric distances, thereby preserving the interpretation of regression as a weighted deviation minimization.
 The resulting estimators retain the structural intuition of their classical counterparts while enabling flexible modeling of complex, structured data.